andersesbensen/c64hdl/README.md

   connecotr the tv composite input.

   As an expeirment the video output is also tranmitted as a RF signal on the blue pin of the VGA connector.
-The signal is tranmitted at 62Mhz corresponding to VHF channel C4.
+The signal is tranmitted at 55Mhz corresponding to VHF channel C3.
 On my setup I just plug in a jump wire into VGA connector then my TV is able to pickup the signal.
+Audio is transmitted on the green pin of the VGA connector.

-> **WARNING**: Tranmitting TV signal on VHF C4 is most likely a violation of RF
+> **WARNING**: Tranmitting TV signal on VHF C3 is most likely a violation of RF
 > regulatory requirements in your country.
 (How ever the power will not be very
 > high).
 Also I did not implement propper SSB modulation so the signal has a
 > mirror down in channel C3 so it actually occupies a bandwith of 10Mhz.

-- Audio is output on the Nexsys minijack connector.
-(One day it will also be output on the RF signal).
+- Audio is also output on the Nexsys minijack connector.

 - A keyboard can be connected to the Nexys4 usb port.

-- They 5 navigation buttons controls the joystick A port.
+- They 5 navigation buttons controls the joystick A or B port, swith 15 switches between port A and B.

 - All switches should be on up position(towards the 7 segment digits).
 SW0 and SW1 controls the EXTROM and GAME c64 pins of the C64.
 Switching SW1 down will